 As a parent abroad, regardless of your Married or Single filing status, you may qualify to claim the Child Tax Credit.
-You can claim up to $1,400 per child in refundable tax credits during your time abroad while living in Hong Kong.
-Now you won’t have to save up for the Kowloon Michelin Star Street Food Tour, which is a must-do in our opinion!
+You can claim up to $1,600 per child in refundable tax credits during your time abroad while living in Hong Kong.
+Now, you won’t have to save up for the Kowloon Michelin Star Street Food Tour, which is a must-do, in our opinion!

 You may have read about the higher Child Tax Credit, which requires parents to live within the US for at least half of the prior tax year.
-You’ll want to check if you qualify for the Child Tax Credit and how much you are eligible for.
+You’ll want to check if you qualify for the Child Tax Credit and how much you are eligible for to receive.

 The IRS might also permit you to file as a Head of Household if they do not recognize your marriage but still have dependent children.

-This refund is only available if you do not use the Foreign Earned Income Exclusion (Form 2555) so might not be right for higher earners in Hong Kong.
+This refund is only available if you do not use the Foreign Earned Income Exclusion (Form 2555), so it might not be suitable for higher earners in Hong Kong.

 Tax Forms Expats in Hong Kong Should Know

-While you may have experience filing a 1040, there are assorted forms that Americans in Hong Kong should be aware of, like FEIE, FATCA, FTC, and FBAR.
-There are other documents, but you should be aware of two main tax form categories.
+While you may have experience filing a 1040, there are assorted forms Americans in Hong Kong should be aware of, like FEIE, FATCA, FTC, and FBAR.
+Although, there are other documents, you should know of these two main tax form categories.